ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 # The Three Component Solution

-I have several earlier articles exploring how Blazor components work and why `ComponentBase` is not a very good citizen of the modern world.

 In this article I'll decribe how to build three base components you can use in your applications.
 They form a hierarchy: changing the inheritance to a higher level base simply adds extra functionality.
 The top level component has everything `ComponentBase` has and more.
 Consider it as *Black Box Replacement*.
 Change the inheritance of say `FetchData` or `Counter` and you won't see a difference.

 Before I dive into the detail, consider this simple component which displays a Bootstrap Alert.